 Rose is the Chief Ecologist at the Zimbabwe Parks & Wildlife Management Authority, which is responsible for the world’s 2nd largest population of elephants and 4th largest population of rhinos.
 Tim is an environmental scientist involved in interdisciplinary research on human-nature relations, currently as a Postdoctoral Fellow at the Centre for Statistics in Ecology and Conservation at the University of Cape Town.
 Rose and Tim’s collaboration has included development of policy to combat poaching and improve management of protected areas in Zimbabwe in the scope of an Oxford Policy Engagement Network (OPEN) Fellowship

-The masterclass will take place in person, with lunch provided.
+The masterclass will take place in person.
 Participants will have the opportunity to put their questions to the speakers, as well as reflect on how they can engage better with public policy through their own research.

 -Enhanced understanding of the value of academic research and expertise for different parts of the policymaking community

 -Enhanced understanding of the different modes in which researchers engage with the policymaking community, and the challenges and rewards of each